1jss/C9-lang/README.md

 ```

 ## Includes
 - Include statements should be followed by a comment with the function or type that is being included.
-These can be tested by running the `include_check.py` script in the `code` folder.
+These can be rudimentally tested by running the `include_check.py` script in the `code` folder.

 ```C
 #include <stdio.h> // printf